 Why are digital displays so important to Digital Transformation

 Digital transformation is a hot buzzword today.
-At Gartner’s 2019 CIO Conference in October, it was the cornerstone of the week-long event.
+At Gartner’s IT Symposium 2020, it was a repeated theme throughout the virtual event.
 Digital transformation means different things to different people (and different industries), but all digital transformation projects share a single driving force: modernization to ensure your business doesn’t fall behind.

 Another thing every single digital transformation project has in common: there is a visual element.
 Digital transformation is so broad that the list of commonalities isn’t long, but when you think about it, you’ll realize it’s true: every digital transformation has a visual element.

 “The digital revolution is a screen revolution”

 A recent study states that 70% of digital transformation projects did not meet their goals.
 There’s lots of reasons behind those disappointing outcomes but almost all of them relate to people--to change management, to the mindset of the people involved.
 It’s worth making a few key points in that regard:

 People naturally gravitate towards displays and video, and those are key elements to communication, interactivity, and collaboration today.

 Digital transformation needs to make interfaces, points of interaction, and even the workplace itself intuitive, and intuitive means visual.

 The number of screens in use for customer engagement, corporate communication and collaboration is steeply climbing and projections see that growth curve rising.

 This brings us to the “why I should care” part.
 Video, digital displays, screens and video walls are a fundamental element of the IT landscape today, and that will only increase in the future.
-If you’re in IT, digital displays, video walls and large format screens are part of your job or the job of someone else on your team.
+If you’re in IT, digital displays, large format screens, video walls and even LED walls are now part of your job or the job of someone else on your team.
 If they aren’t now, they will be soon.